Lazy Luddite Log

 On the afternoon of this day I had been at Monash Uni and found a public notice regarding Sexually Transmitted Infections (STI) lying on the ground (rather than in a public bathroom as was intended).
 I put it in my bag on a whim and later it will return to our story.
 That night I went to a Currajong Street party and then after a few hours got a lift to another Korner party.

-The next one was hosted in Ashwood and once there I went to the toilet and affixed the poster saying 'Are you spoiled for choice?' onto the back of the door.
+The next one was hosted in Ashwood and once there I went to the toilet and affixed onto its back door the poster saying 'are you spoiled for choice?'
 It stayed there for ages and it took the hosts months to discover the culprit.
-In other ways it was a fun night and included indulgencing of nitrous oxide bulbs as well as the amusing sharing of 'seconds' (excess gas) as a sly way of initiating snogging.
+In other ways it was a fun night and included indulging of nitrous oxide bulbs as well as the amusing sharing of 'seconds' (excess gas) as a sly way of initiating snogging.
 A bit of titillation on NYE is traditional.

 2005